benhuson/expire-users/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/expire-users/issues).

 == Upgrade Notice ==

+= 0.5 =
+* Assign expiry details to users when they register via the register form.

 = 0.4 =
 Option to enable email notifications and perform custom actions on user expiry.